Gluten-Free Chocolate Beet Loaf Cake

 For the icing:

-In a small bowl place powdered sugar with one tablespoon of the beetroot juice.
+In a small bowl, place powdered sugar with one tablespoon of the beetroot juice.
 Mix and add one more tablespoon of milk, and integrate it until you get the desired consistency.
-If necessary add more beet juice or milk.
-The frosting should not be too runny.
-Adjust colour as taste.
+If it’s too thick, add more beet juice or milk, or too runny, add more powdered sugar.
+Adjust the colour to taste.

 Storing